 Human beings are very predictive when it comes to simple emotions like love.
 Your marriage may have had a rough patch but the fact it’s still intact means both of you aren’t ready to give up.
 Nobody would be in your situation.
 Life is a series of event both good and bad and both of you need to understand that.

 Never ever compare yourself with someone else.
 Everyone tries to hide their demons and you never know what other people had to go through to achieve that level of bond.
 When you compare your marriage to someone else’s, you immediately send a message of dissatisfaction to your significant other.
 This message could be heartbreaking because what if they are trying their level best and it is not good enough.
 Always dig deeper than what the outside layer might look like.
 You will realize some marriages fight a lot of battles together before they finally settle.
-Make the necessary efforts needed and if it still doesn’t work out, at least you tried your very best.
+Make the necessary efforts needed, and if it still doesn’t work out (sigh), be happy for the fact that at least you tried your very best.